zhaiguanglu-hub/OBS-Link/README.md

 # OBS-Link
-It is a iOS platform OBS software
+It is an iOS platform OBS software